UV Filters Chart: Sunscreen Active Ingredients

 *UVB: 290-320nm

 As you can see from the above chart, there are a lot of sunscreen UV filters.
 Many of them are not approved for use by the FDA, but some will slowly be approved in the coming years.
+Europe, Asia, Canada, and Australia seem to be ahead of the US when it comes to sunscreen technology development and approval.

-Most of these sunscreen actives are also oil-soluble (only dissolves in oil, not water), which gives sunscreens their water-proof and sweat-proof properties.
+Keep in mind that most of these sunscreen actives are also oil-soluble (only dissolves in oil, not water), which gives sunscreens their water-proof and sweat-proof properties.
 Therefore, in order to completely remove sunscreen, you have to use an oil, cleansing oil, emollient cleanser, or makeup remover of some kind.

 For explanations for other cosmetic ingredients, check here.